 You can also list successes and challenges you experienced throughout these hobbies or experiences.
-Using the previous example again, a challenge you may have had as an office assistant could be a disagreement you once had with a colleague.
-This disagreement may have taught you how to facilitate open-discussion and listen to other people’s perspectives.
+Using the previous example again, a challenge you may have had as an office assistant could be a disagreement you had with a colleague.
+This disagreement may have taught you how to facilitate open discussion and listen to other people’s perspectives.

-The tricky part is then collating all of your notes, and thinking about how you can match up these skills and experiences to the subject you’re applying for.
-The connections may not always be obvious, and it’s likely that a lot of the time the experiences won’t directly translate.
-But you should find some key examples and references you can rely upon during your interview.
+The tricky part is then collating all of your notes, and thinking about how you can match these skills and experiences to the subject you’re applying for.
+The connections may not always be obvious, and it’s likely that a lot of the time the experiences won’t directly translate, but you should find some key examples and references you can rely upon during your interview.

-3. Get an early night the night before, and make sure you have eaten well and you’re hydrated
+3. Get a good night's sleep the night before, and make sure you have eaten well and are hydrated